-Complex and multi-party negotiations permeate law practice and life.
-Advanced Negotiation is designed to take students beyond the two-party, lawyer-client negotiations that were the focus of the Negotiation Seminar, to examine many facets of negotiation complexity, both in terms of the participants and topics.
-Advanced Negotiation: Transactions will focus on more complex negotiations, as well as multi-party negotiations, working in teams, and negotiating on behalf of complex organizations (e.g., governments, corporations, NGOs, and unions.
+Complex and multi-party negotiations permeate law, business and life.
+Advanced Negotiation is designed to take students beyond the two-party, lawyer-client negotiations that were the focus of the Negotiation Seminar.
+Advanced Negotiation: Transactions will focus on more complex negotiations, multi-party negotiations, working in teams, and negotiating on behalf of complex organizations, e.g., governments, corporations, NGOs, and unions.
 Simulations will include critical-path material supply agreements, cross-cultural joint ventures, airline reorganizations, big pharma workouts and big oil exploration negotiations.
 The goals of the class include acquiring a designer¿s mindset for strategic preparation and tactical adjustment to changing scenarios; deeper analysis of the argumentative and persuasive elements of any negotiation; coalition formation and management, and improved tactical skills such as reading non-verbal cues, methods of questioning, response control, situational agility and, ultimately, improved confidence and competence.
 Special Instructions: Attendance at and participation in the simulations is required.
 Passing is dependent upon active participation, a series of short papers and in-class presentation.
 Prerequisite: Negotiation Seminar (Law 615) or its substantial equivalent, as assessed by the instructor.
 Elements used in grading: Attendance, participation, in-class negotiations and out-of-class preparation, and short papers.